 Meanwhile, with a television contract to fulfill and not a lot of boxing people happy with either Ali or Liston, the fight promoters had to scramble to find another venue after Massachusetts officials got cold feet.
 They found an unlikely home at St. Dominic’s Arena in Lewiston, Maine.
 The media moved in to the state for the fight and Liston set up at the Poland Springs Resort.

 Rumors abounded that followers of Malcolm X intended to kill Ali in retaliation for Malcolm’s murder.
 The Nation of Islam, meanwhile, had threatened Liston, he reported.
 Security was exceptionally tight the night of the fight.
 The preparation was so rushed the arena wasn’t even close to a sellout.
-Only 2,400 tickets were sold, and as it turned out some people hadn’t even gotten to their seats before it was over.
+Only 2,400 tickets were sold, and as it turned out some people hadn’t even gotten to their seats before it ended.

 Late in Round I, Liston inexplicably collapsed to the canvas, the result of the famous “phantom punch.”
 Ali screamed at him to get up and taunted him.
 Liston did rise up to one knee.
 Referee Jersey Joe Wolcott could not keep Ali confined to a neutral corner and lost control of the count.
 Liston collapsed back to the canvas to wait longer, then he stood up again.
 With that, the fighters again began throwing punches.